Ab2021/electricity-price-model/README.md

 # Electricity Price Prediction Project

 ## Overview
 This project implements a machine learning model to predict electricity prices based on historical data.
-It uses an ensemble of Random Forest, Gradient Boosting, XGBoost, and LightGBM models to make predictions.
+It uses an  RandomForestRegressor(n_estimators=100, random_state=42) model to make predictions.

 ## Project Structure
 ```